TylerSteane/Three-Tier-ESP-Testbed-Tower/README.md

 # Acknowledgement

-This work is presented in the research paper : A Three Tier Rapid Mass Programming Method.
+This work is presented in the research paper : [A Three Tier Rapid Mass Programming Method](https://doi.org/10.1016/j.mex.2019.10.003).
 As originally proposed and envisioned by Tyler Steane, with technical work completed by Micheal Trifilo (software) & Christopher Rogash (hardware) as over seen by Tyler Steane & Dr. PJ Radcliffe.

 # Citation
 Please make use of this project in any of your own work (See [LICENSE](https://github.com/TylerSteane/Three-Tier-ESP-Testbed-Tower/blob/master/LICENSE)), If using any part of this work please cite as:

-T. Steane, M. Trifilo, C. Rogash and PJ Radcliffe, "A Three Tier Rapid Mass Programming Method", 2019, unpublished.
+T. Steane, M. Trifilo, C. Rogash and PJ Radcliffe, "A Three Tier Rapid Mass Programming Method", MethodsX, 2019, In-Press.